bunnlii/Summoner-Sync/README.md

 **William Le** - AI Prompt Enginner / Project Manager

 ## ABOUT THE WEBSITE
-The website uses the RiotAPI and takes the players stats / mastery points from their champions and determine the base possible outcome to help them improve.
+The website uses the RiotAPI and takes the players stats / mastery points from their champions and determine the best possible outcome to help players improve their gameplay.

 ## How it works
 Put any names into the search bar and to add more players just click the add player button